“Personalized Video Content Can Be The Marketing Breakthrough Brands Need”

 Next, you need to link data from your marketing automation platform to both bring in unique details about your users and also track performance.
 With ready APIs available, this isn’t too difficult.

 Pro tip: Don’t direct traffic from your e-mails to YouTube or another hosting service.
-Host it on your website, get a player that goes deep into engagement analytics, and slice+dice data to see what works for who.
+Host it on your website and use an affordable web hosting service.
+Get a player that goes deep into engagement analytics, and slice+dice data to see what works for who.
 As with all content, analytics is the wood behind the arrow.

 What data can be used for video personalization?